retspen/webvirtcloud/README.md

 ### Generate secret key

-You should generate SECRET_KEY after cloning repo.
+You should generate SECRET_KEY after cloning repository.
 Then put it into webvirtcloud/settings.py.

 ```python3
 import random, string